Sager611/linkedin-auto-connect/README.md

 **Connect button not found on profile**
 - Some profiles only show "Follow" or "Message"
 - The extension will mark these as "failed" and move on
+- Click ↻ to retry if needed

+**Weekly invitation limit reached**
+- LinkedIn limits how many invitations you can send per week
+- The extension detects this and marks the connection as failed
+- Wait until next week and retry the failed items

 **Extension not working after Chrome restart**
 - Open the extension popup and click "Start" to resume processing